 This recipe can use any combination of vegetables that you can think of; squash, pumpkin, carrots, potatoes, cauliflower.. the possibilities are endless!
 It’s brilliant orange colour is perfect for a fall feast and you can make it at sweet or as spicy as you’d like.

-- 1 sweet potato; diced with or without skins..
-I prefer to keep them on
+- 1 sweet potato; with or without skin, I always keep them on diced

 - 4-5 cups vegetable stock or more depending on how thick you want it

-- seasonings to taste I used thyme, salt, pepper and some red pepper flakes and a few bay leaves
+- seasonings of choice; I used thyme, salt, pepper and some red pepper flakes and a few bay leaves to taste

 - splash of coconut milk optional